smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 **External dependencies** - dependencies that build system should download from official sources during cmake run.
-**3rd_party dependencies** - dependencies that build system should keep as sources in `src/3rd_party` directory.
+**3rd party dependencies** - dependencies that build system should keep as sources in `src/3rd_party` directory.

-SDL is responsible for 3rd_party dependencies code and fixes that may also be applied to this code.
+SDL is responsible for 3rd party dependencies in the code and fixes that may also be applied to this code.

-List of SDL dependencies :
+The list of SDL dependencies :
-  - boost : **external dependency**, if it was not found on the system, build system should download sources from oficial sources during `cmake` command run and compile within project during `make` command run.
+  - boost : **external dependency**, if it was not found on the system, build system should download sources from official sources during `cmake` command run and compile within project during `make` command run.
-  - libapr : **3rd_party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
+  - libapr : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
-  - libaprutils : **3rd_party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
+  - libaprutils : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
-  - liblog4cxx : **3rd_party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
+  - liblog4cxx : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
-  - bson-clib : **external dependency**, if it was not found on the system, build system should download sources from oficial sources during `cmake` command run and compile within project during `make` command run.
+  - bson-clib : **external dependency**, if it was not found on the system, build system should download sources from official sources during `cmake` command run and compile within project during `make` command run.
-  - json : **3rd_party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.
+  - json : **3rd party dependency**, if it was not found on the system, build system should take sources from `src/3rd_party/` and compile within project during `make` command run.

-######  3rd party libraries instalation rules
+######  3rd party libraries installation rules

-Compilation of libraries should not trigger their instalation to the system by default.
+Compilation of libraries should not trigger their installation to the system by default.

 Propose to use special CMAKE variable if user desires to install 3rd party libraries to the system: `THIRD_PARTY_INSTALL_PREFIX`.

 If this variable is empty, SDL should install 3rd party and external dependencies libraries to `{BUILD_DIR}`/compile_dependencies

-During `make install` SDL should copy all files required for SDL RUN to `{BUILD_DIR}`/bin, and libraries required for sdl run to `{BUILD_DIR}`/bin/lib.
+During `make install` SDL should copy all files required for SDL RUN to `{BUILD_DIR}`/bin, and libraries required for SDL RUN to `{BUILD_DIR}`/bin/lib.

 #### SDL runtime dependencies